pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 git config --get credential.helper
 ```

-**NOTE:** I will provide more information on recomended solition for credential helper on Linux later.
-I will update this article or write new one and refer to it from here.
+**NOTE:** I will provide more information on the recommended solution for credential helper on Linux later.
+I will update this article or write a new one and refer to it from here.

 ## GitHub via SSH ##

 To use SSH, you need to put your SSH public key in your GitHub account.

-### Gerating SSH key ###
+### Generating SSH key ###

-Before placing public key into GitHub you need to generate it.
-If you have proper key already which can be used to authenticate to GitHub you can omit this step.
-However, the best approach is to have different pair of private and pubic key for every service.
+Before placing a public key into GitHub you need to generate it.
+If you have a proper key already which can be used to authenticate to GitHub you can omit this step.
+However, the best approach is to have different pairs of private and public keys for every service.

 Instructions below describe steps to generate SSH keys.

-- Open terminal / console
+- Open terminal/console
-- Run command below and replace e-mail with your GitHub e-mail address.
+- Run the command below and replace e-mail with your GitHub e-mail address.

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"